aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/saving-documents/_index.md

 Most of the tasks, you need to perform,  require saving a document.
 Once you load the existing file or create an SVG document from scratch you are able to save your changes by using the one of **[SVGDocument.Save()](https://apireference.aspose.com/net/svg/aspose.svg/svgdocument/methods/save/index)** methods.
 There are overloaded methods that allow saving a document to a file, stream, or Url.

  In this chapter, we review the SVG documents saving to the same format.
 You find out how to save your SVG file using **Save()** methods of the **[SVGDocument](https://apireference.aspose.com/svg/net/aspose.svg/svgdocument)** class.
-Moreover, Aspose.SVG for .NET provides the **[IOutputStorage](https://apireference.aspose.com/svg/net/aspose.svg.io/ioutputstorage)** interface that allows save SVG document content and resources to streams and manage them.
+Moreover, Aspose.SVG for .NET provides the **[IOutputStorage](https://apireference.aspose.com/svg/net/aspose.svg.io/ioutputstorage)** interface that allows save SVG documents with resources to streams and manage them.

 The scenarios of converting and rendering SVG to other formats are viewed in the **[How to Convert SVG Files](http://docs.aspose.com/svg/net/how-to-work-with-aspose-svg-api/converting/)** section.